Getting Started

 Choose the credential type that matches your use case:

-- SD-JWT VC Issuance - Issue IETF SD-JWT Verifiable Credentials.
+- SD-JWT VC Issuance - Issue IETF SD-JWT Credentials.

 - W3C VC Issuance - Issue W3C Verifiable Credentials with JWT signatures.